fingon/sssmemvault/README.md

 - GRPC requests are allowed only if they contain header, which has request timestamp which is recent enough, and is signed using private key of the IP address request originates from.

 ## Configuration file (for each node) ##

 - path to their private key file

+- master public key

-- list of other nodes
+- list of other nodes, with each having:

   - GRPC endpoint

   - public key

-  - flag which indicates whether or not the node should be polled
+  - optional poll duration flag (Go duration style, e.g. 60m), which indicates that node should be polled with that frequency

 ## Requests ##